diogovalentte/mantium/integrations.md

 Using environment variables, you can enable the [Kaizoku](https://github.com/oae/kaizoku) integration.
 The integration will:

 - Try to add the manga to Kaizoku when you add it to the dashboard.
   - Only the original manga of a multimanga will be added to Kaizoku.
-Mangas added to a multimanga are not automatically added to the Kaizoku.
-But when Mantium detects a new chapter of one of the multimanga's mangas, it still triggers Kaizoku to check and download new chapters.
+Mangas added to a multimanga later are not automatically added to Kaizoku.
 - If the background job to update the mangas metadata detects newly released chapters, it will trigger Kaizoku to check and download new chapters.
-- If there are already mangas on your dashboard, the API has a route to add the mangas on your dashboard to Kaizoku.
+- If there are already mangas on your dashboard, the API has a route to add your mangas to Kaizoku.
 To know more, check the [API docs](https://github.com/diogovalentte/mantium?tab=readme-ov-file#api).

 ## Limitations